 What Are Shaker Style Cabinets?

 Shaker kitchen cabinets are a popular trend in current kitchen renovations because of the timeless and simple look they give to either a traditional or contemporary design.
-The return to simplicity is one of the reasons why Shaker style cabinet doors are so popular in every design circle.
 The most basic shaker style cabinet door is a five-piece door with a recessed center panel and no additional edge detailing.
 The five-piece doors combined with five-piece drawer fronts create a finished look.
 Since Shaker doors work well with traditional, transitional, and even contemporary designs, the flat panel cabinet doors are also highly favored.
 The cabinetry styles for Shaker doors include inset, standard, and full overlay options providing an unbroken emphasis on craftsmanship.

 - Inset: Inset cabinetry offers sleek lines, flush inset cabinet doors and features that can transform the look of a standard cabinet with a full overlay door.
 With an inset cabinet style, the doors and drawers rest inside of the cabinet face frame openings.